kelloggm/cs-490-website/revised-project-plan.md

 parent: Projects
 nav_order: 5
 ---

+## Changelog:
+* 17 October, ~5pm eastern time: updated the rubric based on feedback from TAs about initial project plan grading.

 # Revised Project Plan **Due Monday 21 October 2024 11:59pm AoE**{: .label .label-red }
 You should use the feedback on your preliminary project plan to revise the scope of your project, and discuss any changes with your assigned mentor.
 The goal of this assignment is to finalize the intended scope of your project based on these discussions and to outline the tasks that you will need to accomplish in order to complete your project.